 Couchevel 1850

-Shopping in Courchevel 1850
+Shopping in Courchevel

-The shopping at Courchevel 1850 is probably unrivalled in the Alps.
-Luxury is everywhere, and it’s hard to find a brand that isn’t represented in the centre of the resort.
-Hermès, Louis Vuitton, Chanel, Prada, Dior, Moncler, Yves Saint Laurent, Loro Piana, etc. are all here.
-Doux Joaillier sells most of the major watch and jewellery brands, from Cartier and Rolex to Messika, Chopard, Piaget, Panerai and IWC.
-This impressive concentration of luxury brands has contributed in no small measure to Courchevel 1850’s reputation, especially as experienced, multilingual staff are on hand to welcome you and offer you tailor-made services.
+Courchevel 1850 offers shopping that is undoubtedly unparalleled in the Alps.
+Luxury is everywhere here, and it’s hard to find a brand not represented in the resort center.
+Hermès, Louis Vuitton, Chanel, Prada, Dior, Moncler, Yves Saint Laurent, Loro Piana, and others have their stores here.
+The “Doux Joaillier” house represents most of the major watch and jewelry brands, from Cartier to Rolex, Messika, Chopard, Piaget, Panerai, and IWC.
+This remarkable concentration of luxury brands contributes significantly to Courchevel 1850’s reputation, especially since the experienced, multilingual staff is there to welcome you and offer tailor-made services.

-Accommodation and après-ski
+Accommodation and Après-Ski

 Main Events